Kong/docs.konghq.com/app/konnect/getting-started/configure-mesh.md

 After creating the global control plane, you must add a zone to that control plane.
 Adding a zone allows you to manage services added to that zone and send and receive configuration changes to the zone.

 {:.important}
 > **Important:** Mesh zones are priced based on consumption.
-For more information about the pricing and consumption of zones, see the [Pricing and Plans](/konnect/account-management/) documentation and Kong's [Pricing](https://konghq.com/pricing) page.
+For more information about the pricing and consumption of zones, see Kong's [Pricing](https://konghq.com/pricing) page.

 1. In {% konnect_icon mesh-manager %} [**Mesh Manager**](https://cloud.konghq.com/mesh-manager), click the `example-cp` control plane you just created, and then click **Zones** in the sidebar.
 1. Click **Create Zone**.